As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 What size tablet should you get for gaming?

-We recommend going for anything that’s eight inches or more, such as the iPad Air or RedMagic Nova.
-If you go for anything smaller it will make it harder to enjoy games to their full extent.
-Obviously, you can game on any tablet size (otherwise there’d be no mobile gaming scene), but the bigger the better.
+We recommend going for anything that's eight inches or more, such as the iPad Air or RedMagic Nova.
+If you go for anything smaller, it will make it harder to enjoy games to their full extent.
+Obviously, you can game on any tablet size (otherwise, there'd be no mobile gaming scene), but the bigger, the better.

 What battery life should a gaming tablet have?

-Most gaming tablets offer between 10 and 15 hours of battery life off of a single charge, which is plenty of battery for on-the-go gaming.
+Most gaming tablets offer between 10 and 15 hours of battery life off a single charge, which is plenty of battery for on-the-go gaming.
 Keep in mind that games often drain the battery more quickly than anything else.
-Some adverts give you a specific battery life, but we’ve tested all the examples on this list, as tech brands tend to exaggerate.
+Some adverts give you a specific battery life, but we've tested all the examples on this list, as tech brands tend to exaggerate.

 Keen to invest in an iPad as your gaming tablet of choice?
 Then, you might find our guide to all the best iPads for 2025 helpful.
 You should also read our guide to all the best portable gaming consoles if you're looking for a new way to game while out and about.
 If you prefer old school, see our list of the best retro handhelds.